dracaruss/EKS-Secured-Container-Deployment-with-CI-CD/README.md

 ```

 ## Production Improvements
-If taking this to production, consider:
+If taking this to production, I'd consider:

 - Secrets Management — Replace native K8s secrets with AWS Secrets Manager + External Secrets Operator
 - TLS/HTTPS — Add cert-manager and an Ingress controller with TLS termination